Dallas Independent School District: Desegregation

 During one desegregation lawsuit in the 1970s, a judge suggested that students from different schools could interact via television instead of forcing desegregation busing in the district.
 The parties filing suit did not like the plan.
-After the forced busing desegregation, in the 1970s many White American students and families withdrew from district schools en masse.
+After the forced busing desegregation, in the 1970s many white students and families withdrew from district schools en masse.

 While DISD believed it had complied with the Brown ruling from 1954, Sam Tasby of Love Field disagreed.
 He had to send his two children several miles to an all-Black school, despite there being an all-White school within walking distance of his house.
 On October 6, 1970, Tasby filed a lawsuit against DISD claiming that the school district continued to operate a segregated system.

 Tasby's challenge wound its way through the courts over the next 33 years, eventually getting passed to Judge Barefoot Sanders.
 After a series of hearings, Judge Sanders found that DISD continued to show signs of segregation and constituted the Desegregation Plan for the Dallas Independent School District.

-In August 1983, the DISD school board finally ended its fight against court-ordered desegregation by unanimously accepting the Fifth Circuit's upholding of Judge Sander's desegregation plan.
-From that time on, DISD would remain under Sander's oversight until he declared it desegregated.
+In August 1983, the DISD school board finally ended its fight against court-ordered desegregation by unanimously accepting the Fifth Circuit's upholding of Judge Sanders's desegregation plan.
+From that time on, DISD would remain under Sanders's oversight until he declared it desegregated.

-In June 2003, 49 years after Brown v Board was decided, Judge Sanders ruled that Dallas ISD was desegregated and no longer subject to his oversight.
+In June 2003, 49 years after Brown v.
+Board was decided, Judge Sanders ruled that Dallas ISD was desegregated and no longer subject to his oversight.